scrapinghub/scrapy-poet/docs/advanced.rst

 In cases like that, it makes no sense to send the request to Scrapy's downloader as it will only waste network resources.
-But there's an alternative to avoid making such requests, you could use ``DummyRequests`` type to annotate your response arguments.
+But there's an alternative to avoid making such requests, you could use :class:`~.DummyResponse` type to annotate your response arguments.

 That could be done in the spider's parser method: